hashicorp/terraform-provider-azurerm/website/docs/guides/azure_cli.html.markdown

 ---

-Firstly, login to the Azure CLI using one of the following options.
+Firstly, login to the Azure CLI using a User, Service Principal or Managed Identity.

 User Account: